The project took place over 8 weeks in September and October 2019

 Even though anyone can create a project on Revitalize, I persuaded my team to focus on small to midsize business owners under the age of 35 that had a small budget.
 Interviews revealed that many business owners lacked funds and resources to fix construction/maintenance issues.

-Younger business owners specifically outlined construction and maintenance related projects to be major pain points for growing their business.
+Younger business owners specifically outlined construction and maintenance related projects to be major pain points for growing

 THE SCOPE TO A COMPREHENSIVE DASHBOARD